CleoSchulten/detel-hack-jtelss2024/_chapters/chapters/topics/recommender-systems.md

-**Recommender Systems**
+# Recommender Systems

-Intro.
+## 1. Intro.
-Example from everyday life (e.g., netflix) and in academic life  (e.g.,  ) Motivation for reading (how using a recommender may help the reader in the ir own learning.
+1.1.
+Example from everyday life (e.g., netflix) and in academic life  (e.g.,  )
+1.2.
+Motivation for reading (how using a recommender may help the reader in the ir own learning.
+1.3.
 Introducing the chapter structure (conent)

+##2.
 Definition (What is a recommender system?)

+##3.
 Taxonomy (Types of RSs)
+3.1.
 Traditional rule-based RSs
+3.2.
 Content-based RSs
+3.3.
 Collaborative filtering
+3.4.
 Hybrid  RSs
+3.5.
 Graph based RSse
+##4.
 Applications of RSs in educational setting
+4.1.
 Material recommendations
+4.2.
 Learning object recommendation
+4.3.
 Learning path recommendation
+4.4.
 Learning activity recommendation

-RS requirements and limitations in AIED
+5. RS requirements and limitations in AIED

-Ethical considerrations on RSs in education
+6. Ethical considerrations on RSs in education
-RS and modern technologies
+7. RS and modern technologies
+7.1.
 Gen-AI

-….
-Use-cases
+9. Use-cases

+10. Future directions
+9.